pritom169/django-an-introduction/README.md

     customer = models.OneToOneField(Customer, on_delete=models.CASCADE, primary_key=True)
 ```

 The customer property creates a one-to-one relationship with the CUSTOMER table.
-One positive this is that, we don't have to go to the address class and repeat the same code.
+One positive thing is that, we don't have to go to the address class and repeat the same code.
 Django takes care of that.